j-siderius/AI4R_RELBot_experimentalWindows/README.md

 ## Preparing the host PC with Firewall settings

+> [!CAUTION]
+> Be aware that opening ports can have unintended consequences.
+You are exposing more connection surfaces to the world / internet, so be very aware of the risks!
+Disable / delete the opened ports after use.

 In order for the Gstreamer stream and ROS messages to get passed between the RelBot and ROS2 Docker container, some Firewall ports need to be opened.

 - Port 5000 UDP needs to be opened to receive the Gstreamer video stream